Chart Color Schemes

 Redland Bay's population is slightly older than the national pattern

-The median age in Redland Bay is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
-Compared to Greater Brisbane, Redland Bay has a higher percentage of residents aged 65-74 (11.0%) but fewer residents aged 25-34 (10.2%).
-Between the 2021 Census and the present, the population aged 75 to 84 has increased from 5.2% to 6.3%, while the percentage of those aged 5 to 14 has decreased from 14.4% to 13.2%.
+The median age in Redland Bay is 39 years, slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
+Compared to Greater Brisbane, Redland Bay has a higher proportion of residents aged 65-74 (11.0%) but fewer residents aged 25-34 (10.2%).
+Between the 2021 Census and present, the proportion of residents aged 75-84 has increased from 5.2% to 6.3%, while the proportion of residents aged 5-14 has decreased from 14.4% to 13.2%.
 By 2041, Redland Bay's age composition is expected to change significantly.
-The number of residents aged 75 to 84 is projected to grow by 85%, reaching 2,393 from 1,292.
-This growth will be led by the aging population dynamic, with those aged 65 and above comprising 62% of the projected growth.
-Conversely, population declines are projected for the age groups 35-44 and 0-4 years.
+The number of residents aged 75-84 is projected to grow by 85%, reaching 2,393 from 1,295.
+This growth will contribute to a significant increase in the proportion of residents aged 65 and above, who are projected to comprise 63% of the population growth.
+Conversely, population declines are projected for residents aged 35-44 and those under the age of 5.